 Co-dependent relationships are damaging.
 By taking over, loved ones become more dependent on the caregiver.

 Disagreements between aging parents and adult children can be challenging.
 In the most advanced situations, these disagreements are played out in the court system.
 There are times when court proceedings are necessary to prevent a controlling family member from harming a loved one.

 Other proceedings are based on turf battles and interest in money.
 Situations that have played out in the public eye involve celebrities like Glenn Campbell, Casey Casem, Pat Bowlen owner of the Denver Broncos, and Peter Falk.
 These situations have the potential to permanently destroy family relationships.

 A diagnosis of Alzheimer’s and dementia places additional stress on a caregiving situation.
 In the early stages, life may continue in a normal routine.
 As memory loss increases a sense of being tied to the home occurs.
 Loved ones cannot be left alone because of safety concerns.
 Emotional losses occur.

-What was a marital partnership transitions to a situation of total care.
+What was a marital partnership eventually transitions to a situation of total hands-on care.
 Time devoted to caregiving ends friendships and participation in social activities.
 Caregiver support programs and groups help caregivers who feel isolated and alone know that there are others in similar situations.

-Advocating with healthcare professionals who are biased against care for older adults diagnosed with dementia can feels like a hopeless situation.
+Advocating with healthcare professionals who are biased against care for older adults diagnosed with dementia can feel like a hopeless situation.
 In Pamela’s experience, elderly adults diagnosed with dementia are often refused care by physicians and skilled nursing communities.

 It takes a strong advocate to support dignity and desire for care.
 Family caregivers without a caregiver support system may feel timid about advocating for care.
 Pamela helps caregivers create a strategy for success.